Intra Uterine Device (IUD)

 How the IUD is fitted

-You will be placed in the same position in the clinic as if you were about to have a Pap test.
+You will be placed in the same position in the clinic as if you were about to have a cervical screening test.
 A speculum will be placed in your vagina and your cervix cleaned with an antiseptic.
 The length of the uterus is measured and the IUD is placed inside through the cervix or the opening to the uterus.
 The string is cut so that it is well up into the vagina.
 You or your sexual partner won't notice it but you should be able to feel the string if you reach right up into your vagina.

 You will wait at the clinic for about 15 minutes to ensure that you feel no unnecessary discomfort or pain.